-Steel silos should be verified in the seismic design situation according to prEN 1993-4-1:2021, 5 to 9.
+Steel silos should be verified in the seismic design situation according to EN 1993-4-1:—6, Clauses 5 to 9.

-Reinforced concrete and prestressed precast reinforced shells should be verified according to EN 1992-3 and prEN 1992-1-1.
+Reinforced concrete and prestressed precast reinforced shells should be verified according to EN 1992-3 and EN 1992-1-1:—8.

 Substructures of elevated silos

-Substructures of elevated silos should be verified in the seismic design situation according to the relevant clauses of prEN 1998-1-2.
+Substructures of elevated silos should be verified in the seismic design situation according to the relevant clauses of EN 1998-1-2:—3.

 Anchorage systems

 Anchorage systems of silo structures to their foundation should be designed to remain elastic in the seismic design situation.
 The anchorage systems should be designed by applying the capacity design principle taking into account all relevant overstrength effects of the silo and its substructure.
-For DC2 and DC3 the overstrength factors should be applied according to the relevant clauses of prEN 1998-1-2.
+For DC2 and DC3 the overstrength factors should be applied according to the relevant clauses of EN 1998-1-2:—3.
 For all ductility classes, a minimum overstrength factor of 1,25 should be used.

 The anchorage systems of silo structures to their foundation should be provided with sufficient ductility to avoid brittle failures in case the seismic loads are exceeded.
 Therefore, the strength associated to the steel anchorage plastic mechanism should be smaller than the resistance associated to brittle failure of concrete, also accounting for overstrength of the former.
-The design principles in accordance with prEN 1998-1-1:2022, Annex G, should be applied.
+The design principles in accordance with EN 1998-1-1:—2, Annex G, should be applied.

-Installed anchors should sustain the seismic action effects in tension, shear and combined tension and shear to which they are subjected in the design seismic situation while providing adequate resistance to failure (ultimate limit state) according to prEN 1998-1-1:2022, Annex G.
+Installed anchors should sustain the seismic action effects in tension, shear and combined tension and shear to which they are subjected in the design seismic situation while providing adequate resistance to failure (ultimate limit state) according to EN 1998-1-1:—2, Annex G.

 NOTE Fasteners of category C1 provides capacities only in term of resistances at ultimate limit state, while fasteners of category C2 provides capacities in terms of both resistances at ultimate and displacements at damage limitation state and ultimate state.
 The requirements for category C2 are more stringent compared to those for category C1.
 The performance category valid for a fastener is given in the corresponding European Technical Product Specification.

-Pre-installed anchors should be designed to resist the effects of the seismic design loads according to prEN 1993-1-8.
+Pre-installed anchors should be designed to resist the effects of the seismic design loads according to EN 1993-1-8:—10.
 They should provide design resistance to tension due to uplift forces and bending moments where appropriate.
 One of the methods in a) to d) should be used to secure anchor bolts into the foundation:

 a hook;